TheFriendlyTwin/project-music-and-health-survey/sql_questions.md

     - R: 524 explore new music 211 don't.

 6. What is the average score of anxiety, depression, insomnia and OCD?
-    - R: 6 for anxiety, 5 for depression, 4 for insomnia and 3 for ocd.
+    - R: In a scale of 0 to 10, 6 for anxiety, 5 for depression, 4 for insomnia and 3 for OCD.

     6.1 ADDITIONAL: What is the highest score for each mental health issue answered?
         - R: 10 for all.